gschmutz/stream-processing-workshop/06-mqtt-to-kafka-timescaledb/README.md

 For viewing the messages in MQTT, there are many options available.

-In this workshop we will present two alternative options for consuming from MQTT

- * use dockerized MQTT client in the terminal
+In this workshop we will use a dockerized MQTT client in the terminal to view the messages.
- * use browser-based HiveMQ Web UI

-Using dockerized MQTT Client

-To start consuming using through a command line, perform the following docker command from another terminal window:
+To start consuming through a command line, run the following Docker command from another terminal window:

 ```bash
 docker run -it --network streaming-data-platform --rm efrecon/mqtt-client mosquitto_sub -h mosquitto-1 -p 1883 -t mqttx/simulate/IEM/#